 How do I become an SLP?

 A Master's Degree is required to become a licensed Speech-Language Pathologist.
 The Cal State East Bay Department of Speech, Language, and Hearing Sciences (SLHS) offers both the Bachelors and Master's Degree in speech pathology.
-The graduate program in speech pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+The graduate program in speech pathology is an in person program and accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
 Graduate students complete extensive clinical training including two off-campus internships.
 Graduates of the M.S. program are prepared to apply for California state licensure, the ASHA Certificate of Clinical Competence, and the California Teacher’s Commission Speech-Language Pathology Services credential.

 Note that admission into the program does not guarantee that students will obtain credential, licensure, or certification.
 Credential, licensing and certification requirements are set by agencies that are not controlled by or affiliated with the California State University and these requirements may change at any time.
 For more information, please see the CSUEB Program Accreditation site.

 While typically, prospective students apply to our graduate program with a degree or post-baccalaureate coursework in communication disorders, those whose first degree is not in communication disorders can also apply.
 Please see our Extended Graduate Program information page.